-1. Claims for salaries and other allowances owed to the master, officers and other crew members regarding their employment on board, including repatriation costs and social security contributions to be paid in their name;

-The Croatian Maritime Code (2004 as amended) does not provide for sale of the ship pendent lite2.
+- 1. Claims for salaries and other allowances owed to the master, officers and other crew members regarding their employment on board, including repatriation costs and social security contributions to be paid in their name; - The Croatian Maritime Code (2004 as amended) does not provide for sale of the ship pendent lite2.
 Claims for death or personal injury occurred on land or at sea and are directly connected to ship employment;

 - 3. Claims arising from remuneration for salvage at sea; - 4.
-Claims for port fees, expenses pertaining to navigation in channels and other sea lanes, and pilotage costs; - 5.
+Claims for port fees and costs incurred in nautical ports and other special-purpose ports, expenses pertaining to navigation in channels and other sea lanes, including fees for safety of navigation, fees for use of navigation safety facilities, and pilotage costs; - 5.
 Claims arising from non-contractual liabilities for material losses or damages caused by ship, with the exception of loss or damage to cargo, containers and passenger objects transported by this ship.